 1. Recognize that good corporate governance is about balancing compliance with strategic oversight

-Boards also need to clearly define their role and functions from the management team.
+Management is responsible for executing the strategy set by the board, including building compliance into day-to-day company operations.
 The division of corporate governance responsibilities can vary from board to board, but a clear definition of accountability will go a long way to building an effective and productive relationship with executives and senior managers.

 2. Clarify the board’s role in strategy and risk management

-While management typically champions the process of offering support in defining, quantifying and monitoring risk, the board is accountable for managing it.
-Effective risk management by the board leads to better decision making processes because boards develop a deeper, more accurate understanding of the cost-benefit or risk-rewards tradeoffs involved.
+While management typically champions defining, quantifying and monitoring risk, the board is accountable for managing it.
+Boards highly attuned to risk can make better decisions because they develop a deeper, more accurate understanding of the cost-benefit or risk-rewards tradeoffs involved.

 3. Monitor corporate performance

 Board portal software can support performance monitoring by securely storing board reports in one centralized place.
-Directors can easily search historic board agendas or motions over time to analyze trends and performance over time.
+Directors can easily search archives of board agendas or motions, and performance data over time to analyze trends and track the success of key initiatives.

 4. Build a skills-based, diverse board

-Research shows that the make-up of a corporate board impacts a board’s culture and engagement.
-And while there is a greater emphasis towards diversity, the benefits of a diverse board extend beyond mere representation of different genders, ages or ethnic backgrounds.
+Research shows that the composition of a corporate board significantly impacts its board’s culture and engagement.
+While there’s a growing emphasis on diversity, the benefits extend beyond mere representation of different genders, ages or ethnic backgrounds.
+Boards should also encompass a wide range of professional backgrounds and skill sets to increase the diversity of perspectives they represent.

-While directors are required to have basic finance and accounting competencies to sit on a board and carry out their fiduciary duties, it’s critical to assess what other core skills are needed.
-Skill set inventories and assessments can be helpful to define what each board member provides and where gaps exist.
+While directors are required to have basic finance and accounting competencies to sit on a board and carry out their fiduciary duties, it’s critical to assess what other core skills are valuable.
+Board members who can manage conflict, listen effectively, solve complex problems, and communicate diplomatically create stronger relationships around the board table – both with directors and management.

 See related: What board diversity means for modern governance & why it’s important